methylgrammarlab/cfdna-ont/README.md

 To deconvolute the samples to cell types, the data must be in the bedGraph format containing columns: chr, start, end, methylation_level.

 The bedGraph file must then be mapped to the 450k Illumina human methylation array, using a relevant manifest file that maps coordinates to the relevant probes.
-The manifest files for hg19 and hg38 assembly was uploaded to [deconvolution_code/Infinium_HumanMethylation450k_manifests](https://github.com/methylgrammarlab/cfdna-ont/tree/main/deconvolution_code/Infinium_HumanMethylation450k_manifests).
+The manifest files for hg19 and hg38 assembly were uploaded to [deconvolution_code/Infinium_HumanMethylation450k_manifests](https://github.com/methylgrammarlab/cfdna-ont/tree/main/deconvolution_code/Infinium_HumanMethylation450k_manifests).

 To map a bedGraph file to the 450k manifest file for a specific genome assembly, run: